rithmschool/elevate/README.md

 ## Installation

 1. Clone this repository
+2. Run `npm install`

-2. cd into the "backend" directory, install required packages, seed database, and start the server
+3. cd into the "backend" directory, install required packages, seed database, and start the server

 ```
 cd backend